mytrout/Pipelines/Steps/Azure/ServiceBus/README.md

 ## BREAKING CHANGES FROM v1.x to V2.0
 - ReadMessageFromAzureStep will always copy all ApplicationProperties values from a message into PipelineContext.Items with a prefix provided by ReadMessageFromAzureOptions.
 - ReadMessageFromAzureOptions.ApplicationProperties has been removed permanently.
+- WriteMessageToAzureStep will always copy all ApplicationProperties values from PipelineContext.Items to the message with a prefix provided by WriteMessageToAzureOptions.
+- WriteMessageToAzureOptions.ApplicationProperties has been removed permanently.

 ## BREAKING CHANGES FROM v1.x to V2.0
 - Update from .NET Standard 2.1 to .NET 5.0